tilak-patidar/UniCal/README.md

-# UniCal - Unified Calendar
+# SmartCalendr - Unified Calendar

-UniCal is a modern web application that allows users to connect and view their Google and Microsoft calendars in one unified interface.
+SmartCalendr is a modern web application that allows users to connect and view their Google and Microsoft calendars in one unified interface.

 ## Features